notpushkin/Mailspring/README.md

 [![Travis Status](https://img.shields.io/travis/com/notpushkin/Mailspring-Libre?label=travis)](https://travis-ci.com/notpushkin/Mailspring-Libre)

 Mailspring is a email client that is fast, free and beautiful.
-This Libre build comes with no telemetry at all, and is still filled with powerful features you will love, like Unified Inbox, Snooze, Send Later, Mail Rules, Templates and more!
+This Libre build comes with no telemetry at all, keeps the [currently closed source.](https://github.com/Foundry376/Mailspring/blob/master/ROADMAP.md#why-is-mailsync-closed-source) binary mailsync engine, and is still filled with powerful features you will love, like Unified Inbox, Snooze, Send Later, Mail Rules, Templates and more!

 ![Mailspring Screenshot](https://github.com/Foundry376/Mailspring/raw/master/screenshots/hero_graphic_mac%402x.png)